rodrigonmo3020/nosql-challenge/README.md

 # nosql-challenge
-Repository for challenge 12 files
+Repository for challenge 12.
-This is a new repository to submit the challenge 12 files for grading
+This is a new repository to submit the challenge files for grading